paulbuechner/paulbuechner/README.md

 <samp>

 ## Hi 👋, I'm Paul

-I'm a passionate developer & engineering student from Germany who is a web, data science, and open-source enthusiast interested in web development and computer vision.
+As an enthusiastic developer and engineering student hailing from Germany, I have a fervent interest in web, data science, and open-source, particularly in the fields of web development, CAD, and computer vision.

 <!-- 👨‍💻 You can read more about my projects at -->